NatyaHans/NH.github.io/_posts/2020-05-04-RunningASTRAL.md

 ---------
 Astral is written in java and installed on hipergator so for submitting a job, you have to allocate memory.
 Here is a sample submission [script](http://NatyaHans.github.io/files/slurm_astral.sh) with the breakdown provided below.

-        echo Working directory is $SLURM_SUBMIT_DIR

-tells you the path of working directory
+`echo Working directory is $SLURM_SUBMIT_DIR` : tells you the path of working directory

-        cd $SLURM_SUBMIT_DIR

-changes it to the working directory
+`cd $SLURM_SUBMIT_DIR`: changes it to the working directory

-        echo There are $SLURM_CPUS_ON_NODE cores available.

-prints out the number of cores available
+`echo There are $SLURM_CPUS_ON_NODE cores available.` : prints out the number of cores available

-        export _JAVA_OPTIONS="-Xmx300M"

-allocates 300 mb memory for the job, if you want to increase the memory replace 300M by 1g ( for 1 gb), and 2 g for 2gb etc..
+`export _JAVA_OPTIONS="-Xmx300M"` : allocates 300 mb memory for the job.

+If you want to increase the memory replace 300M by 1g ( for 1 gb), and 2 g for 2gb etc..

+The other two lines are described as above

       module load astral